-Four Dauphin SA365N Helicopters having vintage of over 33 years which were grounded since long due to obsolescence and have been approved as impaired Assets" by the Board.
-One more Dauphin SA 365N helicopter has been put under impairment.
-Therefore effective operational fleet comprises of 37 Helicopters only.
+- \ Four Dauphin SA365N Helicopters having vintage of over 33 years which were grounded since long due to obsolescence and have been approved as "impaired Assets" by the Board.
+One more Dauphin SA 365N helicopter has been put under impairment. - \\ One Sikorsky S 76D helicopter met with accident on 28.06.2022 near Sagar Kiran rig at Mumbai Offshore.

+Therefore, effective operational fleet comprises of 38 helicopters only.